abonello/food_nutrition/README.md

 I want to be able to cancel each individual filter and all filters.
 I would like to be able to transfer the filters to the get_food_items view, if it is possible, to display only the selected foods in the accordion.

+There is something that need to be changed in the database.
+Currently, the values are stored in the database with the units attached.
+This is not what crossfilter etc wants.
+Numbers should be numbers.
+I can do the processing in javascript(jQuery) to remove the units before passing the data to crossfilter or I can store the numbers without the units.
+This is the way I am choosing to do.
+As a result, the display of data in the accordion view will show without units unless I change the code to add them for display.
+This is the next step.
+I also have to remove the code which was adding the units when adding a new food item.